 AfDB The African development Bank

 The African Development Bank (AfDB) hired Econoler and its partner firm GFA with the overall goal to improve the energy use efficiency in buildings and reduce greenhouse gas emissions through energy studies, standards and regulations, public education and capacity-building.
-More specifically, the project objectives are summarized as follows:

 The main tasks were the following:

-- Conducted training workshops for EE champions:
+- Organization of training workshops for EE champions;

-- Held consultations with local stakeholders
+- Consultations with local stakeholders.

 The AfDB is following the recommendations made by Econoler and is on the right track to accomplishing its goal of sustainably reducing greenhouse gas emissions by implementing energy efficiency standards and regulations for Ghana’s public and commercial buildings.